 We at LinkMotility are focused on bringing businesses to the Gulf region to enable you to take advantage of this more open, growing economy.

-Nima Hassan Ali, J.D. , LL.L Co-Founder, Co-Director, LinkMotility Nima is the legal affairs expert and co-founder of LinkMotility and SpouseTalent which began in 2016 in Doha, Qatar, and later expanded to Malaysia in 2017.
-In her 10-year experience as a banker for the Credit Agricole in Djibouti, East Africa, Nima accrued invaluable insights about the challenges in Emerging Markets related to business set-up, commercial and jurisdictional risks.
-At LinkMotility and SpouseTalent, she shares her indelible know-how into the world of global entrepreneurship with a solution-driven mindset, analytical attitude and a globalist outlook.
-Having lived, studied and worked in 6 countries and 4 continents, she blends her sound financial background with legal insights from both emerging and developed markets to tailor solutions for businesses from an international standpoint.
+Nima is the legal affairs expert and co-founder of LinkFacility.
+Her decade long experience as a banker for the Credit Agricole in Djibouti, East Africa, helped Nima accrue invaluable insights about the challenges in emerging economies related to business set-up, commercial and jurisdictional risks.
+At LinkFacility, she shares her indelible know-how of the world of global entrepreneurship with a solution-driven mindset, analytical attitude and a globalist outlook.
+Having lived, studied and worked in 6 countries across 4 continents, she blends her solid financial background with legal insights from both emerging and developed markets to tailor make solutions for businesses from an international standpoint.
 While formulating entrepreneurship solutions, Nima approaches business risk management with due diligence, rigorous compliance standards and a thorough knowledge of the regulatory framework of the target market.
-Nima is a double degree Honours graduate of Bachelor of Law (L.LL) and a Juris Doctor (J.D.) with a specialization in International Law from the University of Ottawa, Canada.
+Nima is a double degree Honours graduate of Bachelor of Law (L.LL) and a Juris Doctor (J.D.) with a specialisation in International Law from the University of Ottawa, Canada.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.